navidrome/website/content/en/docs/Installation/freebsd.md

 ### Install Using Package

-Use the package tool (pkg) to install Navidrome from a pre-build package.
+Use the package tool (pkg) to install Navidrome from a binary package.

 ```sh
 pkg install navidrome